This easy recipe for Watermelon Gazpacho naturally vegan, silky smooth, perfectly balanced, andinsanely delicious on a hot summer day!

 Notes

-- *The amount of vinegar will ultimately depend on the acidity of your tomatoes, the brand of vinegar, and personal taste.
-Always start small, taste, and add more as needed.
+- The amount of vinegar will ultimately depend on the acidity of your tomatoes, the brand of vinegar, and personal taste.
+Always start with less, taste, and add more as needed.

 Nutrition